 One of the biggest ways we can show interest in someone is by attentively listening to them speak.
 People love to talk, and they love to talk about themselves.
 So if you are a person who they know takes interest and likes to hear about their favorite topic they will like you in return.

-You can start by asking them real-life questions and let them let them vent their important feelings.
+You can start by asking real-life questions and letting them vent their important feelings.
 While they talk, maintain eye contact and show that you’re interested in what they have to say.
 Resist the urge to give unsolicited advice, and just let them get it out.

 Acknowledge their successes, listen to their stories, and show compassion when things go bad.
 If you actively listen, you’ll find out what makes your coworkers happy and what keeps them awake at night.